-2.2.13.
+2.14.
 "Indirect contact" means the contact of persons with exposed conductive parts.

-2.2.14.
-"Protection degree IPXXB" means protection from contact with high voltage live parts provided by either an electrical protection barrier or an enclosure and tested using a Jointed Test Finger (degree IPXXB) as described in paragraph 4. of Annex 4.
+2.15.
+"Protection degree IPXXB" means protection from contact with high voltage live parts provided by either an electrical protection barrier or an enclosure and tested using a Jointed Test Finger (protection degree IPXXB) as described in paragraph 4. of Annex 5.

-2.2.15.
+2.16.
 "Working voltage" means the highest value of an electrical circuit voltage root-mean-square (rms), specified by the manufacturer, which may occur between any conductive parts in open circuit conditions or under normal operating conditions.
 If the electrical circuit is divided by galvanic isolation, the working voltage is defined for each divided circuit, respectively.

-2.2.16.
-"Coupling system for charging the rechargeable electrical energy storage system (REESS)" means the electrical circuit used for charging the REESS from an external electrical power supply including the vehicle inlet.
+2.17.
+"Coupling system for charging the Rechargeable Electrical Energy Storage System (REESS)" means the electrical circuit used for charging the REESS from an external electrical power supply including the vehicle inlet.

-2.2.17.
+2.18.
 "Electrical chassis" means a set made of conductive parts electrically linked together, whose electrical potential is taken as reference.